Experience-Monks/math-as-code/README.md

 ## arrows

-We have already seen some arrows in the [function notation](#function-notation) section.
+Arrows are sometimes used in [function notation](#function-notation).
 Here are a few other variations.

 #### material implication